-These clinical settings in the Northern Territory (NT) provide generalist opportunities to explore additional areas of medicine and surgery, psychiatry, rehabilitation medicine, palliative care, indigenous health and more.
+These clinical settings in the Northern Territory (NT) provide rural generalist opportunities to explore additional areas of medicine and surgery, psychiatry, rehabilitation medicine, palliative care, indigenous health and more.

 For general information of what to expect in the required core terms go to the National Intern Framework page and see the Australian Medical Council documents - Intern Outcome Statements and Guidelines for terms.
-The Australian Curriculum Framework for Junior Doctors (ACFJD) is another resource that will give you information as to what is expected of you in your Internship year.
+The Australian Curriculum Framework for Junior Doctors (ACFJD) is another resource that will give you information as to what is expected in your Internship year.